jbikker/tinybvh/README.md

+# Dev
+This is the *development branch* for TinyBVH.
+New features are tested here first.
+Please direct your PRs to this branch.

 # TinyBVH
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 Some C++11 is used, e.g. for threading.
 The library has no dependencies.